Quantum Fiber Coverage and Availability

 Quantum Fiber provides fiber internet service to 10.9 million people in 16 states.
 According to federal maps and our own proprietary data, Quantum Fiber is most widely available in Orlando, Florida; Salt Lake City, Utah; Phoenix, Arizona; and Denver, Colorado.
 It’s available to around 2% of the population, scattered across the West Coast (sorry, California, not you), Midwest, and Florida.

 As recently as 2024, Quantum Fiber announced its goal to expand to 450,000 new locations by 2027.
-However, in May 2025, AT&T announced its plans to acquire around 95% of Lumen’s Quantum Fiber business.
-Many Quantum Fiber customers will eventually become AT&T Fiber customers across 11 states once the prospective deal closes in 2026.
+However, in May 2025, AT&T announced its plans to acquire around 95% of Lumen's Quantum Fiber business.
+The deal closed on February 2, 2026, and the service has since been rebranded as Quantum Fiber from AT&T. More than 1 million fiber subscribers across 11 states are now AT&T customers.

 Read on to see where Quantum Fiber is currently available and what the future holds with AT&T’s newest acquisition announcement.